LinaNachabe/Omega-X/InfrastructureOntology/README.md

 ## Description
 ### Purpose
 In energy domain, a simplified infrastructure topology of the system should be described in order to deliver intelligent services.
 The infrastructure topology facilitates the description of an infrastructure in a flexible way by allowing to describe the infrastructure’s components and its relations.
+A taxonomy of infrastructure systems is defined for the energy domain.
 ### Scope
 Infrastructure ontology provides OWL classes and properties to allow infrastructure of an energy system to be described.
 ### Description